-The site location must be

-elements in the atmosphere such as sulfer, fluorine, sodium and chlorine.
+The site location must be free from any corrosive elements in the atmosphere such as sulfer, fluorine, sodium and chlorine.
 These elements are found in aerosol sprays, detergents, bleaches, air fresheners, paint and varnish removers, refrigerants and many other household products.
 In addition, excessive dust and lint may effect the operation of the unit, see the Air Filter Maintenence section in this manual.